sandboxnu/mfa-form-automator/README.md

     yarn prisma generate
     ```

-4. To run the development client and server:
+4. To run the development client and server together:

     ```bash
     yarn dev